 The Sulphur Springs Valley covers an area over 80 miles long from Bonita (north of Willcox) to Douglas (along the border with Mexico).
 The cranes can generally be seen at four roosting areas within the valley.
 If you are at one of these locations at least 15 minutes before sunrise you can see the cranes as they depart for the fields.
 Many cranes also return to these roosting areas between 11:00 a.m. and 2:00 p.m.
-In the evening, Sandhill Cranes return to their roosting areas around sundown.
+In the evening, Sandhill Cranes return to their roosting areas around sundown:

-- 1. the Whitewater Draw Wildlife Area on Coffman Road southwest of Elfrida: www.azgfd.gov/outdoor_recreation/wildlife_area_whitewater.shtml - 2. the AEPCO Viewing Area north of the power station along Highway 191 north of Sunsites: <a href="http://www.azgt.coop/environmental-initiatives/wildlife-conservation/wildli - 3. the Willcox Playa Wildlife Area, on Kansas Settlement Road east of Willcox.
-For better viewing, follow the small, blue signs for 1/4 to 1/2 mile past the wooded area: - www.azgfd.gov/outdoor_recreation/wildlife_area_wilcox_playa.shtml - 4. and, west of Cochise Lake in Willcox: www.wingsoverwillcox.com/directionsAndMap.asp
+- 1. the Whitewater Draw Wildlife Area on Coffman Road southwest of Elfrida.
+The Crane Cam is also a great way to see the cranes at Whitewater Draw. - 2. the Apache Station Wildlife Viewing Area north of the power station along Highway 191 south of Cochise. - 3. the Willcox Playa Wildlife Area, on Kansas Settlement Road east of Willcox.
+For better viewing, follow the small, blue signs for 1/4 to 1⁄2 mile past the wooded area.
+Note that this area is best in wet years and may not have cranes during dry years. - 4. and, the Cochise Lake Birding Area near the golf course just southeast of Willcox is an excellent place to view the cranes.
+The can be found in different areas in and around the lake.

-While foraging, the cranes are generally in pastures or fields of corn, milo or alfalfa between 7:30 and 11:00 a.m. and 2:00 and 5:30 p.m.
+While foraging, the cranes are generally in pastures or fields of corn, milo or alfalfa between 7:30 and 12:00 noon and 2:00 and 5:30 p.m.
 The cranes may be seen in agricultural fields throughout the valley.
 The feeding patterns are variable and the cranes may feed in one field for several days or may change to fields many miles away from day to day.
 While viewing cranes in the fields, please respect private property rights and remain on the roadways.
 Agricultural districts where cranes are commonly observed are: